tiganabryan/varied-intake-calculator/README.md

 # coming soon
 - bootstrap 5 validation. [currently the default from the login template]
-- weight loss calculations have been written in javascript, currently working on merging them with the form elements
+- bmr, tdee, and deficit calculations have been written in javascript, currently working on merging them with the form elements

 # report bugs
 find a bug? please [create an issue](https://github.com/tiganabryan/varied-intake-calculator/issues) and we'll fix it together for a better calculator:)